 Many people make the mistake of planning to stay in Ubud for only a couple of days.
 Make sure to give yourself plenty of time to explore Ubud and even venture out to the North and East of Bali.
 For 12 must-do activities to include on your itinerary see my blog post: Things to do in Ubud.

 If you’re visiting Bali, a trip to the stunning Nusa Islands is an absolute must!
 Not only are they just a short boat ride away from the mainland, but you can also see all the best sights in just a day for each island.
-Take a look at my blog post: 3-Day Nusa Penida itinerary to help plan your trip there.
+Check out the following blog posts: 3-Day Nusa Penida itinerary, Nusa Lembongan Guide and 10 Things to do in Nusa Ceningan to help plan your trip there.

 What should only take you 30 minutes can take you an hour or more with traffic.
 Keep this in mind when planning your trip especially if you are on a strict time schedule.